7 Strategies to Improve Reading Comprehension

 3. Visualize the Information

-Visualization is an extraordinarily potent strategy to improve reading comprehension.
-It involves the creation of vivid mental imagery or a sensory-rich panorama of the information presented in the text.
+Visualization is an extraordinarily potent strategy for improving reading comprehension.
+It involves creating vivid mental imagery or a sensory-rich panorama of the information presented in the text.

 However, it's important to remember that visualization goes beyond mere picturing of scenes.
 Rather, it's a multisensory process encompassing all our senses, including sight, sound, smell, taste, and touch.